maxpowersi/iNoSql/README.md

 service mongodb start
 To get a shell run mongo
 ```
-### 7. Clone the repository into the virtual host directory,
+### 7. Clone the repository into the virtual host directory
 For example:
 ```
 /var/www/html